SEKOIA-IO/documentation/_shared_content/operations_center/integrations/aws_create_sqs_queue.md

 To enable the S3 Event Notification:

-1. Create a queue  in the SQS service according [this guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html)
+1. Create a queue in the SQS service by following [this guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-create-queue.html)
 2. In the Access Policy step, choose the advanced configuration and adapt this configuration sample with your own SQS Amazon Resource Name (ARN) (the main change is the Service directive allowing S3 bucket access):
     ```json
     {